nikosanif/articles/angular-generic-services-models/angular-generic-services-models-p3.md

 Thus, we create a generic abstract class that contains all these common properties.
 Also we used the generic `T` type to identify the model that we are going to extend.

-Last but not least, the class is going to apply logic in the constructor about property casting and provide a common method `toJSON()` which allows us to return a pure JSON based on the instance.
+Last but not least, the class is going to apply logic in the constructor about property casting and provide a common method `toJson()` which allows us to return a pure JSON based on the instance.

 Below we can see the full implementation of the generic CRUD model: